tleonhardt/Python_Interface_Cpp/README.md

 pybind11 struggles with easy cross-platform compatibility and its performance is worse than SWIG, but it is more of a pain to use than SWIG.
 So I'd recommend staying away from it for now unless you are looking to embed Python code within a C++ project on Windows.

+## Updates for 2019
+Recent re-evaluation of all these options firmly confirms my original conclusions.  `Cython` and `SWIG` are both awesome with distinct tradeoffs.
+The combination of `PyPy` + `CFFI` is attractive and shows a lot of potential.
+While the cross-platform compatibility issues previously seen with `pybind11` appear to have been resolved, I still can't see a use case for which it would be superior to one of the other options; but it has a ton of stars on GitHub so perhaps I am missing something?

 # Running Example Code Yourself
 For information on getting all of the necessary prerequisites installed, see